thomasleveil/docker-jenkins-dsl-ready/README.md

 docker image, those scripts will be stored and deployed to your Jenkins HOME directory when your container will be run.

-In Jenkins, the _SeedJob_ will execute all those DSL files in order to create new jobs.

 [official-jenkins]: https://github.com/jenkinsci/docker/blob/master/README.md